Many thanks to GardenDrum, which inadvertently answered a lurking plant identification problem I had.

 It’s curious, in this day and age of information accessibility, how hard it can be to identify unknown plants.
 If you don’t have someone to ask, there’s nowhere else to turn.
 One day we’ll have the horticultural equivalent of Shazam (where your phone can listen to, and identify a song), but meanwhile….

-Anyhow, the question arose at Chelsea when I spotted – from a distance, as it was the most conspicuous plant for miles – this foxglove.
+Anyhow, the question arose at Chelsea when I spotted – from a distance, as it was the most conspicuous plant for miles – the above foxglove.

 The designer of the garden just called it Digitalis ‘Apricot’.
 He told me that the plants he’d had contract grown for his garden had failed to flower, so he’d had to fly these in the day before the Chelsea opening – from Spain, if I remember rightly.